 Over 81 percent of revenue comes from the export market.
-Business, financial services, and insurance (BFSI) continue to be the major vertical of the IT sector.
+Business, financial services, and insurance (BFSI) continue to be the major verticals of the IT sector.
 IT services had 52 percent share in total Indian IT sector revenues in 2017.

-- Business management within the market size of $29,26 billion.
+Business management within the market size of $29,26 billion

 Over 83.9 percent of revenue comes from exports.
 The software products and engineering services segment grew 10.5 percent in FY17.
-It had 19 percent share in Indian IT sector revenues in 2017.
+It had a 19 percent share in Indian IT sector revenues in 2017.

-- Hardware with the market size of $14,0 billion.
+Hardware with the market size of $14,0 billion

 The domestic market accounts for a significant share.
-The segment had 9 percent share in Indian IT sector revenues in 2017.
+The segment had a 9 percent share in Indian IT sector revenues in 2017.